remghoost/vRisingPRimer/README.md

+## **A few important things to know about this guide**

+- **I'll mostly be covering things that the game doesn't really tell you right off the bat, but are important to know.** I won't cover things like combat, movement, etc. You should be able to figure those things out.

 ## **I'll start with the server settings.**

 - 99% of the base PvE settings are perfectly fine, but **I would recommend disabling "Teleport Bound Items".**